The procedure for the formation and distribution of profits of enterprises of various forms of ownership. Formation of enterprise profit

 The process of formation and distribution of enterprise profits

-The amount of deductions from profit in has the opposite effect on the amount of net profit: with an increase in these deductions, the profit remaining at the disposal of the enterprise decreases, and with a decrease in these deductions, the net profit increases.
+The amount of deductions from profit has the opposite effect on the amount of net profit: with an increase in these deductions, the profit remaining at the disposal of the enterprise decreases, and with a decrease in these deductions, net profit increases.

 • change in the amount of funds allocated to special funds;